-Professor of Practice, Architecture
+Professor of Practice, School of Architecture

 Ted Ngai is the founder of atelier nGai, an experimental design and research studio specializing in exploring new aesthetics and environmental possibilities through co-evolving design processes with scientific first principles and new technologies in design computation, fabrication, robotics and information technologies.
 He also keeps track of the most current advances in science and technology that will impact the future of architecture in his blog per-Forms

 He is also a Professor of Practice in the Department of Architecture at Rensselaer Polytechnic Institute and is currently teaching and conducting research at the Center for Architecture, Science and Ecology | CASE in New York City.
 He is the Principal Designer and a Co-Principal Investigator of the Active Modular Phytoremediation System (AMPS) that has won the 2009 R&D Award.